By: ajcarapella

 By Georgia Lambrakis, Waterkeeper Alliance intern

-As we reflect on 20 years of our fight for drinkable, fishable, swimmable water, we celebrate the strides Waterkeepers worldwide have made in human health and education.
+As we reflect on 20 years of our fight for drinkable, fishable, swimmable water, we celebrate the strides Waterkeepers worldwide have made with these 3 human health and education projects.

 In India, on the East Kali River, unfiltered industrial and city waste has been polluting the river for decades, causing increasing illness in rural residents.
 East Kali River Waterkeeper in 2018 arranged visits to five villages from mobile health vans, whose health care providers cared for 934 patients, referring those with critical conditions to specialists in New Delhi.
 To improve conditions in the villages, East Kali River Waterkeeper produced research reports proposing the area be included in the Mahatma Gandhi National Rural Employment Guarantee Act.
 As a result, the area was included in February 2019.
 Now the 1,200 villages will receive more paid work in the form of reviving their own river.